FriendsOfEpub/blitzck-cli/README.md

 A tool that gives you EPUB Reading Systems’ support, mimetypes, namespaces, and ARIA mappings from the command line interface

+## Important Note

+We’re in the process of sunsetting the entire Blitz Project, which means this repository will reach End of Life and be archived as read-only on September 1, 2020.
+Don’t worry, all current and future forks will continue to work after this date.

+If you are interested in the sunsetting roadmap, or taking over this repository’s maintenance and development, please [check the related meta issue in Blitz](https://github.com/FriendsOfEpub/Blitz/issues/66).

+Call for new maintainers ends June 15, 2020.

 ## Install

 Clone the repo then run `npm install -g` from the root of the directory.